aztofighi/aztofighi.github.io/index.md

 ---
 ## Academic Projects

-The following sections contain the implementation and documentation of Ph.D. course projects.
+The following sections present Ph.D. course projects on machine learning, image processing, and their implementation and documentation.
+These projects utilize advanced algorithms and methodologies to tackle complex challenges.
+The implementation involves developing and deploying models and algorithms, while the documentation captures the project's objectives, methods, results, and conclusions.
+These projects contribute to the advancement of knowledge in these fields.

 ### Persian Handwritten Digit Recognition Using Deep Neural Networks (ResNet-50)
 ---